joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * Experiments that might better illuminate their properties.

 # Grading
-There will be an ungraded but mandatory project extended abstract submission on Week 6 of the course.
+There will be an ungraded but mandatory project extended abstract/project proposal submission on Week 6 of the course.
 The course project, including project proposal, must be formatted in Latex using the NeurIPS 2022 (Preprint option) template.
 [Latex Template](https://neurips.cc/Conferences/2022/CallForPapers)